 Behavioural Change Life Coach Angela Cox shares her thoughts on household communication plans and how to meet everyone's fundamental needs in these strange times

-It’s the first weekend since our Government imposed the movement restrictions and, if your household is anything like mine, the novelty of our new situation will be starting to dissipate.
-Have you noticed how much more time there appears to be in the day?
+For many of us, there's been a drastic change in our 'regular' routines since the beginning of this year, and much more our of time is now spent at home.
+So have you, like me, noticed how much more time there appears to be in the day?
 How much smaller the house seems now you are confined within it?
 How the bits on the carpet that you ‘only vacuumed yesterday’ have the ability to drive you to distraction and how, when you enter the kitchen and see dirty plates and cups left in the sink, you feel the steam coming from your ears?

-Add to this the demands of home-schooling if you have children, financial worries and the threat to our health, and lockdown can suddenly become the breeding ground for ‘melt-down’.
+Add to this financial worries and the threat to our health, and Covid restrictions can suddenly become the breeding ground for ‘melt-down’.

 The good news is, there is a way that you can prevent this by taking logical, positive action and creating a household communications plan.
 I want to add at this point that, whilst the way I describe this will be aimed at those sharing a house with others, it’s just as important for those living alone to create a communications plan - so you have a network of people who are able to support you through this time.

 It’s needed because we have three fundamental interpersonal needs: to feel included, to feel connected and to have clear direction.
 These three basic needs are at the heart of a communications plan.
 Without one, resentment and internalised stress can easily build which may lead to undesirable behaviours, reliance on unhelpful habits and a miserable environment for all involved.

 We know that at times when families are thrust together, such as Christmas, anxiety often strikes; tempers flare and the rates of domestic violence and abuse increases.
 The situation we find ourselves in now is like an elongated Christmas period - just without the presents and the scrummy food - so communication, openness, patience and kindness will be key.